deaktiberiu/randomFighterDom/README.md

 _ vi) if healt <= 0 attacker wins -DONE
 \_ vii) if healt is >0 switch attacker with defender DONE

-5 - Create delay between attacks
+5 - Create delay between attacks so it's easyer for humans to follow